 The next possibilities are NOT obvious, unlike trauma or recent

-The most common cause will be an infection of some sort.
+- The most common cause will be a DENTAL INFECTION of some sort.

 the bone.
 This can also cause a hard, bony swelling, and sometimes a

 tingling or sensation of numbness in the lower lip and chin area, as

 the expanding cyst presses on the main nerve of the lower jaw.

 cyst becomes infected, then symptoms develop more quickly, over a

 shorter period of time compared to the gradual, slow expansion of a

 typical jaw bone cyst.

 A cyst is a fluid-filled cavity within the bone of the jaw.
 Some